line72/usbmdistros/website/content/products/xasthur-subliminal_genocide.md

 ---

 ## Vinyl
-* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/xasthur-subliminal-genocide-vinyl-2xlp-gatefold) for $36.00 :: (Gatefold)
+* Purchase from [Out Of Season](https://www.outofseasonlabel.com/products/xasthur-subliminal-genocide-vinyl-2xlp-gatefold) for $36.00 :: (gatefold)